999pingGG/bod-scrapper/README.md

 ## Known issues

 - The `hof`, `freestyle` and `forum` spiders have hardcoded data to save dev time on something that is very unlikely to change in the future.
 Unless, you know, Sz performs a comeback...
 Please Sz, come back home.
+- The following levelpack's name seems to break Scrapy or its underlying XML parser library, yielding a whitespace name: `http://bike.toyspring.com/levels.php?p=65`.
+I wonder whether other stuff breaks like this and goes unnoticed...?

 ## License